-During their participation in the survey, our subjects were asked to keep a diary of preferences in their web site visits in which to record for each of their sessions, which was their preferred topic and which were the site pages that interested them the most in each of their site visits.
-To denote topic preferences we asked our subjects to use the text descriptors of the 16 top level Dmoz topics that are used to label the concepts in our hierarchy.
-Moreover, to denote interesting pages we asked our subjects to rate every page in a site, using scores ranging from 1, meaning "not interesting at all" up to 5 "very interesting".
+During their participation in the survey, our subjects were asked to keep a diary of preferences in their web site visits in which to record the following information for each of their sessions: (i) their preferred topic, (ii) the web site pages that interested them the most and (iii) their pursed intention in each of their site visits.

+More specifically, to denote topic preferences we asked our subjects to use the text descriptors of the 16 top level Dmoz topics that are used to label the concepts in our hierarchy.
+We also asked our subjects to denote their site access goals using one of the following types: informational, resource or transactional.
+Moreover, to denote qualitative pages we asked our subjects to rate every page in a site, using scores ranging from 1, meaning "not valuable at all" up to 5 "highly valuable8".
 Finally, we asked our subjects to indicate whether they had a persistent or ephemeral interest in each of the site pages.

-We used the log files collected from our subjects' web accesses for a period of two months, we cleaned them from hits that were redirected or caused errors, we removed records accounting to non-textual Web accesses and we stored the cleaned data in a RDBMS server.
+We used the log files collected from our subjects' web accesses for a period of two months, we cleaned them from hits that were redirected or caused errors, and we stored the cleaned data in a RDBMS server.
 Table 1 shows statistics on our experimental data.